by Svetlana Cheusheva, updated on

 A static copy of your calendar is sent to the recipient as email attachment.
 The recipient will only see a snapshot of your appointments at the time you sent the email, no updates you'll make thereafter will be available to them.
-This option is provided in Outlook 2016, Outlook 2013 and Outlook 2010, but no longer supported in Office 365 and Outlook 2019.
+This option is provided in Outlook 2016, Outlook 2013 and Outlook 2010, but no longer supported in Office 365, Outlook 2019 and 2021.
 See how to email Outlook calendar.

 For Office 365 or Exchange-based accounts, Microsoft provides the option to share a calendar that is updated automatically.
 For this, you simply send a sharing invitation to your coworkers or people outside your company.

 Note.
 Our screenshots were captured in Outlook for Office 365.
 The steps for Exchange Server accounts with Outlook 2021, Outlook 2019, Outlook 2016, Outlook 2013, and Outlook 2010 are essentially the same, though there may be slight differences in the interface.